vishalraj82/typescript-webpack5/README.md

 - [typescript](https://npmjs.com/package/typescript) - TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.
 - [webpack](https://npmjs.com/package/webpack) - Webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 - [webpack-cli](https://npmjs.com/package/webpack-cli) - webpack CLI provides a flexible set of commands for developers to increase speed when setting up a custom webpack project.
 As of webpack v4, webpack is not expecting a configuration file, but often developers want to create a more custom webpack configuration based on their use-cases and needs. webpack CLI addresses these needs by providing a set of tools to improve the setup of custom webpack configuration.

+### Understanding the Webpack configuration

+`mode` - Defines how Webpack with produce the final output.

+`entry` - Define the files which will be used by Webpack to start processing.

+`output` - Defines the location and the naming of the Webpack output files.

+`optimization` - Defines the strategy for optimization of the Webpack output.

+`resolve` - Since TypeScript forbids adding extension .ts or .tsx when importing, hence Webpack must know what extensions to use to resovle the file imports.

+`module` - Since Webpack is built only for Javascript, hence any other type of files in the source must be handled by third-party packages.

+`plugins` - Array of Webpack plugins to be used on the output produced by Webpack.